If Paradise Road were a piece of music, it would be the elegant, calm measures of Pachelbel's Canon.

-This country estate is a certified organic, working lavender farm, nestle on beautiful Lopez Island in the San Juan archipelago.
-From the moment the gates gracefully swing wide at your approach, you'll feel the serenity, simplicity and harmony begin to work its magic.
+his country estate includes a certified organic, working lavender farm, nestled on beautiful Lopez Island in the San Juan archipelago.
+From the moment the gates gracefully swing wide at your approach, you’ll feel the serenity, simplicity and harmony begin to work its magic.

 Just one hundred years ago, Lopez Island was part of the bread basket of Seattle; a community of settlers, fishermen and farm families, people more comfortable with boats and bays, apple orchards and farm fields than city life.